Welcome your staff to the new frontier with these 3 tips!

 As the danger of the virus still looms, the safest option is still allowing your employees to work remotely, especially if their job doesn’t require them to come into the office.
 In fact, some of the biggest companies have allowed most of their staff to work at home indefinitely, including Twitter, Facebook, and Shopify.

 Working remotely has its challenges, however, there have been little to no findings of this work arrangement affecting productivity and efficiency.
-In fact, a study has determined that working from home increases productivity as remote staff work 1.4 more days than their office counterparts.
+A recent study has determined that working from home increases productivity as remote staff work 1.4 more days than their office counterparts.
 There are now plenty of ways for teams to collaborate and communicate seamlessly, such as Slack, Zoom, Asana, to name a few.
 However, this productivity boost also leads to more burnouts, so it is the responsibility of the employers to ensure work-life balance among staff.
 To make sure that your staff can work smoothly at home, provide them with everything they need for their work, such as branded office supplies, gadgets, software programs, and even the snacks that they could enjoy during breaks.

 2. Keeping employees safe and healthy